Korail Class 1000

 The Korail Class 1000 was a series of electric multiple units built in Seoul, South Korea, for Seoul Subway Line 1.
 The cars were built in and entered service between 1974 and 1997.
 They were gradually retired from the late 1990s to 2020 by newer electric multiple unit trains.

 Technical details

 South Korea had no experience of manufacturing and operating EMUs in the 1970s, when Seoul Subway Line 1 was under construction.
 As a result, Japanese rolling stock companies manufactured the first Class 1000 trains in 1974.

-Therefore, the first Class 1000 cars were based on Japanese electric multiple units: the electrical equipment was based on the multivoltage JNR 415 series (1500v DC or 20Kv AC at 50 or 60Hz), while the carbody was based on the JNR 301 series in use in Tokyo for Chuo-Sobu Line through-services with the TRTA Tozai Line.
+Therefore, the first Class 1000 cars were based on Japanese electric multiple units: the electrical equipment was based on the multivoltage JNR 415 series (1500 V DC or 20 kV AC at 50 or 60 Hz), while the carbody was based on the JNR 301 series in use in Tokyo for Chuo-Sobu Line through-services with the TRTA Tozai Line.
 From 1976, Korean rolling stock companies started manufacturing Class 1000 cars domestically, and eventually manufactured cars with different carbody designs.